 International experience indicates that is extremely important to establish effective monitoring guidelines at the beginning of an energy-efficiency or target-setting program.
 Clear and transparent monitoring guidelines should be outlined that give enterprises an overview of what needs to be reported, when it should be reported, how it should be reported and to whom.
-Enough detail should be provided at the beginning of the project about how the project's savings will be documented and what level of accuracy is desired.
+Enough details should be provided at the beginning of the project about how the project's savings will be documented and what level of accuracy is desired.
 Ideally, monitoring also includes verification by an independent third party that will validate the submitted information and oversee the monitoring procedures.
-It is important to clearly define the monitoring process, outline the format and requirements of monitoring reports, and provide clear definitions regarding energy use and energy saving measures.
-According to the U.S. National Action Plan for Energy Efficiency, a monitoring and verification (M&V) plan should include the project description, inventories (where appropriate), description of the proposed measure(s), estimates of energy savings, a budget for M&V, and proposed construction and M&V schedules (Schiller, 2007).
-Any metering and analysis should be designated to be performed consistently, logically and with accuracy acceptable to all parties.
-Details for key elements and an example M&V plan are given in the report.
+It is important to clearly define the monitoring process, outline the format and requirements of monitoring reports, and provide clear definitions regarding energy use and energy-saving measures.
+According to the US National Action Plan for Energy Efficiency, a monitoring and verification (M&V) plan should include the project description, inventories (where appropriate), description of the proposed measure(s), estimates of energy savings, a budget for M&V, and proposed construction and M&V schedules (Schiller, 2007).

-The monitoring requirements of the Dutch LTAs, which were outlined in a handbook (Novem, 1999), involved annual reporting on the energy-efficiency improvement achieved, including data on total energy use, the Energy Efficiency Index level achieved, and progress on the projects carried out to reach the Energy Efficiency Index for that year.
-For example, the data required for the steel industry included total primary energy consumption for twelve types of steel end products, including four intermediate steel products (e.g. coke, sinter, pellets and pig iron).
-For each product step the energy consumption was converted into primary energy consumption and the energy intensity of each step was calculated.
+The monitoring requirements of the Dutch LTAs, which were outlined in a handbook (Novem, 1999), involved annual reporting on the energy-efficiency improvement achieved, including data on total energy use, the energy-efficiency index level achieved, and progress on the projects carried out to reach the energy-efficiency index for that year.
 Corrections were allowed for changes in the mix of products, extra energy use as a result of stricter environmental regulations, and the degree of capacity utilization of existing product installations (Hoogovens Technical Services, 1992; NIJSI and MEA, 1992).
 The annual reports were submitted to an independent third party to check the reported values for accuracy (Nuijen, 2002).

-Companies that take part in the Dutch LTA2 are required to submit annual monitoring reports to SenterNovem on the progress they have made implementing their energy conservation plan (ECP).
-These corporate monitoring reports give companies a general view of how well they are succeeding in realizing their energy efficiency targets so that management can confirm the company policy or make an interim revision.
-SenterNovem uses the corporate monitoring report to assess whether a company is making enough effort to realize its ECP by evaluating the company's energy efficiency goals, the measures intended to be employed, and the schedule for reaching the goals.
-A corporate monitoring report provides yearly insight into the company's progress with implementing the Long-Term Agreements and the ECP.
-The report must provide data on the improvement in energy efficiency in the relevant facility/facilities compared to 1998 (the reference year), and the realized emissions reduction of CO2.
-SenterNovem presents the LTA branch reports in a yearly brochure, thus providing an overview of the energysaving measures taken by Dutch companies and the results they have achieved (SenterNovem, 2005; Novem, 1999).
-In the Dutch Benchmarking Covenants, an independent Benchmarking Verification Bureau monitors the covenant, verifying that each company has completed the different stages in the benchmark process, ensuring that the definition of the world lead is adequate, determining that the energy efficiency plan has been properly developed, and providing feedback on this to the company and to the competent authority (Commissie Benchmarking, n.d.).
+Companies that take part in the Dutch LTA2 are required to submit annual monitoring reports to SenterNovem on the progress they have made implementing their energy conservation plan.
+SenterNovem uses the corporate monitoring report to assess whether a company is making enough effort to realize its ECP by evaluating the company's energy-efficiency goals, the measures intended to be employed, and the schedule for reaching the goals.
+The report provides data on the improvement in energy efficiency in the relevant facility/facilities compared to 1998 (the reference year), and the realized emissions reduction of CO2.
+SenterNovem presents the LTA branch reports in a yearly brochure, thus providing an overview of the energy-saving measures taken by Dutch companies and the results they have achieved (SenterNovem, 2005; Novem, 1999).
+For the Dutch Benchmarking Covenants, an independent Benchmarking Verification Bureau monitors the covenant, verifying that each company has completed the different stages in the benchmark process, ensuring that the definition of the world lead is adequate, determining that the energy-efficiency plan has been properly developed, and providing feedback on this to the company and to the competent authority (Commissie Benchmarking, n.d.).